Skip advert

 • 0-62mph: 4.0 seconds

 A ‘cheap’ Ferrari no longer means buying a tatty old Mondial.
-For a perhaps surprisingly low figure you could buy 360 Modena, but if we were in the market, we’d stretch the budget for the F430.
-In typical Ferrari fashion, it’s essentially a very heavy update of the 360, with that car’s platform clothed in new Enzo-inspired bodywork which has aged far more successfully.
+For a perhaps surprisingly low figure you could buy a 360 Modena, but if we were in the market, we’d stretch the budget for the F430.
+In typical Ferrari fashion, it’s essentially a very heavy update of the 360, with that car’s platform clothed in new Enzo-inspired bodywork for a more aggressive appearance than its friendly-looking predecessor.
 It also packs a larger 4.3-litre V8 making peak power at a spine-tingling 8,500rpm, and a whole host of technical features.

 This is where Ferrari really started to make a name for itself when it came to the science of speed.
 Highlights include an electronically-control differential branded ‘E-Diff’, cutting-edge traction and stability controls, adaptive dampers and the company’s first use of its ‘Manettino’ drive mode selector.
 And yes, one of the settings on the latter is to turn those traction and stability controls off completely.
 Only the brave need apply.

-At the same time, it has a relatively old-school touch in the cabin - a gated manual gear lever.
+At the same time, it has a relatively old-school touch in the cabin – a gated manual gear lever.
 It was the last mid-engined Ferrari to come with the option of a proper manual transmission, but most buyers opted for the ‘F1’ robotised gearbox.
-The few stick-shifting F430s around are charged at a hefty premium - you can expect to pay around twice the going rate for an F1-equipped car, pushing it out of our definition of ‘cheap’ for this article.
+The latter in open-topped Spider form are the most affordable F430s around today; the very cheapest manual Spiders are another £20k-£30k, and manual berlinettas are so rare you could pay twice that for an F1-shift Spider.

 Aston Martin DBS